Laura is a longtime online writer. Her articles focus on everything from sports to gardening to cooking.

-Thank goodness more restaurants are seeing a need to offer gluten free menu items and cater to dietary restrictions of their patrons.
+Thank goodness more restaurants are seeing a need to offer gluten-free menu items and cater to the dietary restrictions of their patrons.
 As the diagnosis of celiac disease or some form of gluten intolerance continues to rise, food providers and restaurants are finding a niche market.
-Since my daughter was diagnosed with a gluten sensitivity, we are always on the lookout for family friendly eating establishments that cater to gluten free diets by offering more than just salads and vegetables.
+Since my daughter was diagnosed with a gluten sensitivity, we are always on the lookout for family-friendly eating establishments that cater to gluten-free diets by offering more than just salads and vegetables.

 On the Border

-This Asian inspired restaurant features multiple gluten free items.
-Although the waitress wasn't familiar with what gluten free options they had for kids, she was willing go ask the chef.
-My daughter was able to order a gluten free kids chicken meal.
-They brought it out with gluten free soy sauce, which surprisingly, she liked!
-A nice feature at Chang's is that the gluten free dishes come out on special plates with the PF Chang's logo as a way of making sure you know it is gluten free.
+This Asian inspired restaurant features multiple gluten-free items.
+Although the waitress wasn't familiar with what gluten-free options they had for kids, she was willing to ask the chef.
+My daughter was able to order a gluten-free kids chicken meal.
+They brought it out with gluten-free soy sauce, which surprisingly, she liked!
+A nice feature at Chang's is that the gluten-free dishes come out on special plates with the PF Chang's logo as a way of making sure you know it is gluten-free.
 On our last experience, the manager came and spoke with us to make sure we were happy with the meal.
 He told us that their regular sauces were the gluten culprits, not the meats.
-We found the staff to be pleasant and eager to serve gluten free items.
-Be sure to ask for gluten free soy sauce!
+We found the staff to be pleasant and eager to serve gluten-free items.
+Be sure to ask for gluten-free soy sauce!

-Some restaurants may offer gluten free items on the menu, but it is important to read the fine print.
-If an eating establishment does not have a separate preparation area for gluten free items, then there is a significant risk of cross contamination if the gluten free item comes in contact with a food containing gluten or a utensil used to prepare it.
+Some restaurants may offer gluten-free items on the menu, but it is important to read the fine print.
+If an eating establishment does not have a separate preparation area for gluten-free items, then there is a significant risk of cross-contamination if the gluten-free item comes in contact with food containing gluten or a utensil used to prepare it.
 Depending upon the level of gluten intolerance, this can be an issue for the diner.

-Many moons ago I waited tables to help finance my college bills.
-I cannot imagine the restaurants I worked in being able to avoid cross contamination.
-All three of these restaurants had a "A" sanitation rating, but trust me, none of them were tidy in the kitchen.
+Many moons ago, I waited tables to help finance my college bills.
+I cannot imagine the restaurants I worked in being able to avoid cross-contamination.
+All three of these restaurants had an "A" sanitation rating, but trust me, none of them were tidy in the kitchen.
 During dinner time, it was pure chaos in the kitchen.
 I admire any restaurant that attempts to keep separate work areas.
 Some restaurants use the following disclaimer: